 Violence against women has been increasing recently.
 Cases are seldom reported.

 Educational opportunities are very unevenly distributed.
 Girls and children who live in rural areas are less likely to go to school.

 Explore areas where you can help us build a better world for children.

 Thanks to the generous support of our sponsors.
 World Vision was able to work alongside communities to accomplish the following in 2012.

-Worked to reduce malnutrition in children by training caregivers in food preparation and nutrition.
+Worked to reduce malnutrition by training healthcare providers and parents in proper childhood nutrition.